Do you want to have a nice looking six-pack?

 6 – Eat healthy fats!

-Good suppliers of these healthy fats:
+Good sources of healthy fats:

 - Olive oil